 The Importance of Having a Durable Power of Attorney

-A durable power of attorney is a legal document that allows you to choose someone to act on your behalf as to certain legal and financial matters in the event you are unavailable or are incapable of doing so yourself.
+A durable power of attorney is a legal document that allows you to choose someone to act on your behalf as to legal and financial matters in the event you are unavailable or are incapable of doing so yourself.
+In this article, we explore the significance of a durable power of attorney by addressing key questions that can help you gain a deeper understanding of this essential estate planning tool.

 • Paying Bills